Deshbandhu Group: History

 Deshbandhu Sugar Mills Limited was established in 1932.
+In the early 1960s, it was the smallest of East Pakistan's eight sugar mills, with a rated production capacity of 2,500 tons annually, and was uneconomic.

-In 2011, Deshbandhu sought approval from the Government of Bangladesh to establish a sugar mill in Thailand or Brazil but was denied permission from Bangladesh Bank.
+In 2011, Deshbandhu sought approval from the government of Bangladesh to establish a sugar mill in Thailand or Brazil but was denied permission from Bangladesh Bank.

 Sahera Auto Rice Mills Limited started operations on 15 March 2012.

 Deshbandhu Group entered in a partnership with Chemtex to build a US$100 million polyester factory in Sirajganj District on 13 September 2015.

 The Group invested US$53 million to establish garments factory under Deshbandhu Textile Mills, in Uttara Export Processing Zone in Nilphamari District.
 The factory was inaugurated by Tipu Munshi, Minister of Commerce, on 5 August 2019.
-The Government of Bangladesh provided approval to City Group and Deshbandhu Group to export sugar on 4 October 2017.
+The government of Bangladesh provided approval to City Group and Deshbandhu Group to export sugar on 4 October 2017.

 Deshbandhu Group announced plans to invest US$200 million to develop a joint venture Jiangsu Sanfangxiang Group Co., Ltd to petrochemical and chemical fibre production at Mirsarai Economic Zone in Chittagong on 30 October 2018.

 On 31 March 2021, Deshbandhu Group started operations of GM Apparels and Southeast Sweaters.
 Deshbandhu announced plans to raise US$250 million through issuing Sukuk bond and pay off the loans of the group.